k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/05_commonDB_sync_modes_and_flow.md

 ### Snapshot Mode

+When an update happening in snapshot mode, the node that requested the update will take the data from Kafka and/or Cassandra and not directly from the node that prepared the snapshot.

-The snapshot mode will only be used once one of the following actions is triggered:
+The snapshot mode will only triggered by one of the following actions:

 -	Manually, when requested by the user sending a delete request to a Reference Table without a ```where``` statement
 - When selecting the Truncate option in the [Truncate Before Sync]() property field in Fabric Studio (under the Table Properties panel).